ned-kelly/docker-multicontainer-libretime/README.md

  - Configure the environment variables in the `libretime-core` block if you don't want to run with the default configuration - Note it's safe to just leave the default configuration/passwords etc as services (Postgres, RabbitMQ, etc) are only accessible from within the containers as they are in a 'bridged' docker network.

- - You must configure `icecast.xml` to suit your needs - **(Don't leave the passwords as the default if you're exposing this to the internet)**.
+ - You must configure the `libretime-icecast` environment variables in your `docker-compose.yml` file to suit your needs - **(Don't leave the passwords as the default if you're exposing this to the internet)**.

 ## Standing up: